-Seán Páircéir, Partner, is the Global Head of Investor Services for Brown Brothers Harriman.
+Seán Páircéir, Partner, Global Head of Investor Services for Brown Brothers Harriman

 Prior to assuming this role in January 2016, Seán was head of the Investor Services Relationship Excellence group, co-head of Europe, Middle East and Africa, and Supervising Partner for BBH’s Dublin and London offices.

 Seán has over 25 years of financial services experience.
 After joining BBH in 2000 as a Managing Director resident in Dublin, he was appointed Partner in 2010.
 Seán is also a director of: Brown Brothers Harriman Trustee Services (Ireland) Limited, Brown Brothers Harriman Investor Services Limited (London), Brown Brothers Harriman (Luxembourg) SCA, Brown Brothers Harriman (Poland) Sp. z o.o. and Brown Brothers Harriman Services AG (Switzerland).